LSM and CPT: Majorana chain

 \subsubsection{Matching the lattice anomalies with the continuum}

 We now compare these lattice anomalies of the gapless Majorana chain \eqref{HNf} with their continuum counterparts.
-In the continuum field theory in \eqref{LNf}, the fermion parity $(-1)^F$ and the chiral fermion parity $\sC$, which emanates from lattice translation $T$, have an order 8 anomaly classified by $\text{Hom(}\, \Omega^\text{Spin}_3(B\mathbb{Z}_2),U(1))=\mathbb{Z}_8$\cite{Kapustin:2014dxa}.
-(See \cite{Gu:2012ib,Gu:2013azn} for earlier works on 2+1d fermionic SPT phases with a unitary $\mathbb{Z}_2$ symmetry.)
-On the lattice, however, we only find an order 2 anomaly between $T$ and $(-1)^F$.
+In the continuum field theory in \eqref{LNf}, the fermion parity $(-1)^F$ and the chiral fermion parity $\sC$, which emanates from lattice translation $T$, have an order 8 anomaly classified by $\text{Hom(}\, \Omega^\text{Spin}_3(B\mathbb{Z}_2),U(1))=\mathbb{Z}_8$\cite{Ryu:2012he,Gu:2012ib,Kapustin:2014dxa}.\footnote{See \cite{Gu:2013azn} for earlier work on 2+1d fermionic SPT phases with a unitary $\mathbb{Z}_2$ symmetry.
+See also \cite{2022CMaPh.395..405O,2023JMP....64i1901O} for another approach to fermionic SPT phases using operator algebras on infinite lattices and the importance of the lattice CRT symmetry. } On the lattice, however, we only find an order 2 anomaly between $T$ and $(-1)^F$.
 This difference arises because the symmetry algebras are not the same: the continuum $\mathbb{Z}_2$ symmetry is a quotient of the lattice translation group $\mathbb{Z}_L$ for even $L$.
 Consequently, the continuum $\bZ_2$ symmetry is an emanant symmetry and its anomaly is an emergent anomaly.
 (See Section \ref{sec:emanaandem}.)
 This leads to a natural question.
 Can we detect this mod 8 emergent anomaly on the lattice?
 In fact, it was argued in \cite{Jones:2019lwm} that this mod 8 anomaly cannot be realized exactly on the Majorana chain by a unitary, locality-preserving, $\mathbb{Z}_2$ lattice operator.
 (See the same reference for a realization of such a lattice operator on a non-tensor product Hilbert space.)

 Now, the $\Theta=\sC\sR\sT$ symmetry serves as a useful crutch to probe this continuum anomaly.
 In Lorentzian continuum field theory with relativistic symmetry, there is a standard $\sC\sR\sT$ transformation, which becomes spacetime $\pi$-rotation in Euclidean signature.
 It follows that $\Theta=\sC\sR\sT$ has no anomaly.
 However, as discussed in Section \ref{sec:introCPT}, the self-anomaly of the unitary $\mathbb{Z}_2$ symmetry $\sC$ is reflected in the projective algebra of $\Theta_\sC$ in the presence of a $\sC$ defect.\footnote{The $\sC$ symmetry plays the role of $\sU$ in the discussion around \eqref{ThetaUsq}.
 Note, however, that here we study a fermionic theory, while the discussion around \eqref{ThetaUsq} is about a bosonic theory.}